Kthulu120/liquid_dl/README.md

 ## Motivation And Notes

 Built for users who need simple datahoarding methods whether it be from mobile or prefer a nice gui over command-line.
-Note that the root or '/' will never be accepted as an input path, so make sure to mount hard drives to some mount points.
+Note that the root or '/' will never be accepted as an input path unless you have a default directory that you specify on the front-end, so make sure to mount hard drives to some mount points.

 ### Prerequisites